 Fires when the OS wants to rename or move a file or directory within the virtual filesystem.

-This event fires when the OS wants to rename or move the specified file or directory from FileName to NewFileName, both of which are fully-qualified and located in the virtual filesystem.
+This event fires when the OS wants to rename or move the specified file or directory from OldPath to NewPath, both of which are fully-qualified and located in the virtual filesystem.
+The Flags parameter is currently not used.

 To handle this event properly, applications must perform any actions needed to rename or move the specified file or directory in their backend storage, overwriting the destination file if necessary.
 An application may also, for its own reasons, decide not to overwrite a destination file, in which case it must deny the operation by returning an appropriate error code via ResultCode.

-In any case, the value specified by the ResultCode parameter is passed back to the system.
+In any case, the value returned by the application in the ResultCode parameter is passed back to the system.